William Thomas Campbell Grower: Death

 "And that I will likely be in great pain?"

 "I am sorry to say so."

 "Well, then, do give me morphine enough to put me to sleep, so that I will wake up only in another world."

 "The Doctor did so; Colonel Grower thanked him; wrung his hand, bade him good-by, and went to sleep to wake no more."

+Burial

 On September 19, 1864, Colonel Grower's remains arrived in New York City, New York, and were escorted by the 7th Regiment, New York National Guard, to New York City Hall, where they were laid in state for a short time, and then removed to Brooklyn City Hall.
-The Colonel's remains were escorted to their final resting place in Greenwood Cemetery on September 21, 1864, by the 13th Brooklyn Regiment, New York National Guard, and it is there that the remains of the Gallant Colonel Grower of the 17th New York Veteran Volunteers are to be found.
+The Colonel's remains were escorted to their final resting place in Green-Wood Cemetery on September 21, 1864, by the 13th Brooklyn Regiment, New York National Guard, and it is there that the remains of the Gallant Colonel Grower of the 17th New York Veteran Volunteers are to be found.